miner/herbert/README.md

 counts, intersection character classes, POSIX character classes, case-insensitity flags, look-ahead, look-back, back-references, greedy, reluctant or possessive quantification, etc.

-The dynamic Var `\*string-from-regex-generator\*` allows the user to customize the *test.check* string generator used internally by Herbert.
-When `\*string-from-regex-generator\*` is bound to a *test.check* generator, Herbert will use this generator for terms that are parameterized by a regular expression.
+The dynamic Var `*string-from-regex-generator*` allows the user to customize the *test.check* string generator used internally by Herbert.
+When `*string-from-regex-generator*` is bound to a *test.check* generator, Herbert will use this generator for any term that is parameterized by a regular expression.
 The generator should take one argument, which can be either a **java.util.regex.Pattern** or a **String**, as the regex.
 It should generate strings that match the given regex.
 When it's bound to nil (the default), Herbert will use its internal string generator as described above.